 - Support and encourage legislation at state and federal levels that provide support for stillbirth prevention efforts and improve care of families experiencing perinatal loss

 - Provide speakers to health care professionals, academic institutions, and public organizations to increase awareness of stillbirth issues, help disseminate current and emerging research, and enhance support for stillbirth families

-- Host a nationwide telephone support line staffed by certified grief counselors
+- Host a nationwide telephone grief support line for bereaved parents and health professionals

 - Raise awareness of issues related to pregnancy and infant loss and stillbirth prevention